 Buffer was one of the first Twitter tools I ever used – and I still use it.
-It helps you schedule tweets.
+Buffer is Twitter post scheduler with a very useful free account to schedule tweets.
 As simple as that sounds, so important this is.

 Image Source: Buffer

-And Buffer is the number one solution for scheduling tweets.
+And Buffer is the number one solution for scheduling new tweets every day.
 Simply put your tweets into Buffer instead of putting them directly on Twitter.
 Set your schedule and Buffer will send your tweets at your set times.

 Extra Tip: Always make sure that your tweet includes an image.
 Tweets without image get far less attention on Twitter.
 While on Twitter you have to explicitly upload an image – Buffer can pull an image from the content you link in your tweet.
 This way tweeting links with an image is much easier if you tweet via Buffer than directly on Twitter.